\\\ Pet Charities

 Businesses selling puppies and kittens without a licence, could receive an unlimited fine or be sent to prison for up to six months.

-Microchipping The government introduced compulsory microchipping of dogs during 2016 to help prevent the high number of strays and loss of pets in the UK.
+Microchipping The government introduced compulsory microchipping of dogs in 2016 to help prevent the high number of strays and loss of pets in the UK.
 Whilst there are vets up and down the country and trained professionals that are trained to provide the service, pet owners are expected to pay.
 The service is explained on their Get Your Dog Microchipped page.
-Larger cats and dogs leaving pet shelters are likely to have been chipped prior to be handed over to the pets new owners.
+Larger cats and dogs leaving pet shelters are likely to have been chipped prior to being handed over to the pet’s new owners.
+Reforms to this current piece of legislation are under review, 8 May 2021 where a government-appointed Pet Theft Taskforce is currently looking at a number of animal welfare problems which include aspects of microchipping with further details to be announced during mid-summer, 2021.

 Big Dog Walk Day Dogfest and Bought By Many pet insurers have teamed up to bring the UK the largest dog walking opportunity to date.
 Join thousands of other pet owners helping to raise desperately needed monies for their favourite charities during September.
 A month-long challenge where you can choose the length of walk you want to aim for, seek sponsors, then cover the distance with your dog.
 The aim is to walk enough that adds up to walking around the world!
 Track your progress online. #WorldBigDogWalk